-The MS Tech Sensor R&D Center developed a wide range of HF-QCM sensors based on a multi-disciplinary approach that integrates: QCM technologies, plasma etching, chemical coating and deposition technologies, micro-mechanics, electronics, algorithms and digital data processing.
+The MS Tech Sensor R&D Center has developed a wide range of HF-QCM sensors based on a multi-disciplinary approach that integrates: QCM technologies, plasma etching, chemical coating and deposition technologies, micro-mechanics, electronics, algorithms and digital data processing.
 The scientific development includes a large bank of thin chemical coatings (polymer, monolayer and antibody) that can be applied on the active surface of HF-QCM sensors.
-Each of these coatings has a specific affinity to different substances and is designed to selectively interact with the target molecules.
-The sensors are formed in a patented Sensor Matrix structure that offers high sensitivity, selectivity and specificity to a wide range of molecules.
+Each of these coatings has a specific affinity to different substances, and is designed to selectively interact with the target molecules.
+The sensors are formed in a patented ‘Sensor Matrix’ structure that offers high sensitivity, selectivity and specificity to a wide range of molecules.

 The sensitivity of a HF-QCM sensor is proportional to a square of frequency of the quartz resonator and is defined by expression, in which the sensor frequency change depends on the adsorbed mass as follows:

 The HF-QCM sensors have the capacity to detect and identify traces of materials in gas, vapor and liquid phases, even at very low concentrations.
-The sensors can be operated in a wide ambient temperature range (-10Â°C to +60Â°C) and at a humidity range of 5% to 95% RH without condensation.
+The sensors can be operated in various temperature ranges (from -20°C to +60°C) and at a humidity range of 5% to 95% RH without condensation.